OncoRNALab/CIRCprimerXL/README.md

 	Optinal pipeline arguments:
-	--primer_settings   path to file with primer3plus settings (see primer3 manual) --chrom_file        file containing all chromosome sizes (to validate bed file) --primer3_diff      the minimum number of base pairs between the 3' ends of any two left primers (see also primer3 PRIMER_MIN_LEFT_THREE_PRIME_DISTANCE)
+	--splice			when set to 'yes' the input sequence will be spliced, when set to 'no' the input sequence will be unspliced --primer_settings   path to file with primer3plus settings (see primer3 manual) --chrom_file        file containing all chromosome sizes (to validate bed file) --primer3_diff      the minimum number of base pairs between the 3' ends of any two left primers (see also primer3 PRIMER_MIN_LEFT_THREE_PRIME_DISTANCE)